ArminJo/Arduino-Simple-DSO/README.md

 - Full touch screen control of all parameters.
 - AC Measurement supported by using (passive) external attenuator circuit (see below).
 - Automatic trigger level, range and offset selection.
-- Manual trigger level and range select possible.
+- Manual trigger level and range select.
+- Trigger delay.
+- External trigger.
 - 1120 Byte data buffer - 3.5 times display size.
 - Display of min, max, average and peak to peak values.
 - Display of period and frequency.